 Then clean the entire infected area with your natural cleaner.
 This natural cleaner rids the area of food smells, too.
 Most pests also hate the smell of vinegar, giving them little reason to stick around.

-How to Prevent Biscuit Beetles
+How to Prevent Drugstore Beetles

 Preventing biscuit beetles from returning to your shelves can also be accomplished sustainably and without chemicals and insecticides.
 The most effective way to stop them is by thoroughly cleaning the infected area.
 Vacuum the area well, taking extra care to focus on crevices, cracks and corners.
 Afterward, quickly remove the contents of the vacuum bag, seal the bag tight and throw it away.
 Get rid of any bits of food contaminated by them.